Sampo Group: Shareholders

 Sampo has A shares and B shares.
 Sampo plc's A share has been listed on NASDAQ OMX Helsinki (former Helsinki Stock Exchange) since January 1988 and is nowadays one of the most valuable companies on Nasdaq Helsinki.
-Sampo is also listed on Nasdaq Stockholm through Swedish Depositary Receipts (SDRs) and on Nasdaq Copenhagen.
+Sampo is also listed on Nasdaq's exchanges in Stockholm and Copenhagen.

-The largest registered shareholders by number of shares (31 March, 2025).
+The largest registered shareholders by number of shares (31 December 2025).
 The list does not include owners of nominee-registered shares.